Cash shortage threatens Pakistan flood aid

 Floods in August hit Sindh province in the south, killing at least 430 people and disrupting the lives of nine million.
 Many people are still camping out in the open with little food, water or shelter.

-Western aid agencies made an urgent appeal for $357 million (223 million pounds) in September, but only 23 percent of that has been secured.
+Western aid agencies made an urgent appeal for $357 million in September, but only 23 percent of that has been secured.

 If more cash doesn't arrive soon, aid agencies such as Oxfam, Save the Children and Care may be forced to leave flood victims to fend for themselves.